Net Plugin

 The http

-type RPC backend is an RPC backend provided in net_plugin, used to invoke and handle RPC requests via HTTP.
+type RPC backend is an RPC backend provided in net_plugin, used to invoke and process RPC requests via HTTP.
 All its configuration items are as follows:

 Node |